apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 #### Does the website show the number of products for each filtered page? {#does-the-website-show-the-number-of-products-for-each-filtered-page}

-If it does, it is a nice bonus.
-It gives us an easy way to check if we are over or below the pagination limit and helps with analytics.
+If it does, it's a nice bonus.
+It gives us a way to check if we are over or below the pagination limit and helps with analytics.

 If it doesn't, we have to find a different way to check if the number of listings is within a limit.
 One option is to go to the last allowed page of the pagination.
 If that page is still full of products, we can assume the filter is over the limit.